—– “how it all fits together” —–

 Early in the 1980’s there was a lot of enthusiasm about the emerging science of “Chaos Theory”.
 Chaos appeared to be answering questions no one had ever previously thought to ask.

-Many thought that Chaos Theory might be “The Next Big Thing”; if Relativity Theory and Quantum Theory were the sciences of the 20th century, then Chaos Theory and its cousin Complexity Theory were to be the sciences of the 21st century!
+Many thought that Chaos Theory might be “The Next Big Thing”; if Relativity Theory and Quantum Theory were the sciences of the 20th century, then Chaos Theory and its cousin Complexity Theory were to be the sciences of the 21st century.

 Some thirty years on however, and this enthusiasm has waned somewhat; and while Chaos may have provided some interesting insights into many different and diverse scientific disciplines, it most definitely has failed to live up to, or even come close to, its initial high expectations!

-Writing a shorter letter has proved difficult for both Chaos Theory and Complexity Theory.
-Much of the reason for this difficulty can be attributed to the fact that despite all that has been written on these subjects (and many related areas) there has never materialized, from all of this work, a clear and simple unifying theme!
+Writing a shorter letter is, of course, what’s difficult about science.
+Good science is essentially about simplifying complexity.
+It is about showing that each bit of seemingly unrelated complexity is in fact just a unique realization of some more general underlying simplicity.
+This however has proved difficult for both Chaos Theory and Complexity Theory.
+Much of the reason for this difficulty can be attributed to the fact that despite all that has been written on these subjects (and many related areas) there has never materialized, from all of this work, a clear and simple unifying theme.